amstelchen/DotClean/README.rst

-# DotClean - List old or unused dotfiles/dotdirs
+# DotClean - List and clean old or unused dotfiles/dotdirs